Ga11u/tekna-workshop/mongodb/README.md

 ...
 ```

-### Distributed shared cluster
+Distributed sharded cluster
 Instead of setting up replicas that are mirrors, we can distribute the data across nodes.
-For this, we need a more complex setup: at least one instance as router, one as configuration, and two or more nodes to store data.
-The different type of instances can be horisontaly scaled too.
+For this, we need a more complex setup: at least one instance as a router, one as a configuration server, and two or more nodes to store data.
+The different types of instances can be horizontally scaled too.

 ![Sharded Cluster from https://www.mongodb.com/docs/manual/sharding/](sharded-cluster-architecture.svg "Sharded Cluster from https://www.mongodb.com/docs/manual/sharding/")

 Data is stored in shards and the shards are distributed according to some keys in each collection.
-The election of the keys for sharding is important as this can effect the perfomance but also determine how balanced will be the distribution.
+The election of the keys for sharding is important as this can affect the performance but also determine how balanced will be the distribution.

-To setup the shared claster, you can use the following docker-compose or do `cp docker-compose-sharded.yml docker-compose.yml` (if you have cloned the git repo) or find it here [docker-compose-sharded.yml](docker-compose-sharded.yml):
+To set up the sharded cluster, you can use the following docker-compose or do `cp docker-compose-sharded.yml docker-compose.yml` (if you have cloned the git repo) or find it here [docker-compose-sharded.yml](docker-compose-sharded.yml):

 ```yml
 version: '3'